Babu Owino: Hate speech, threats and insults

 In September 2021, Owino was accused of making threatening phone calls, sending threatening messages and intimidating journalists.
-According to several media in Kenya, in September 2017, Owino was arrested for verbally insulting Kenya's President Uhuru Muigai Kenyatta.
-Multiple leaders across the political divide in Kenya called for stern legal action to be taken against him for abusing freedom of speech by making blatantly disparaging remarks against the president.
+According to several media outlets in Kenya, in September 2017, Owino was arrested for verbally insulting Kenya's President Uhuru Muigai Kenyatta.
+Multiple leaders across the political spectrum in Kenya called for stern legal action to be taken against him for abusing freedom of speech by making blatantly disparaging remarks against the president.
 He was arrested and charged with hate speech in Nairobi.

 Assaults

-Owino has numerous times been reported for physically assaulting several people in Kenya, including fellow legislators, parking attendants, night guards among many others.
-Some of the incidents have included videos published by various media with him openly physically confronting persons who differ with him about anything.
+Owino has been reported numerous times for physically assaulting several people in Kenya, including fellow legislators, parking attendants, night guards among many others.
+Some of the incidents have included videos published by various news stations with him physically confronting multiple people.
 In September 2017 Owino was arrested and charged for assaulting and causing grievous body harm to a voter.
 In January 2018 Owino was arrested for assaulting a parking attendant together with his aides in Westlands, Nairobi for allegedly refusing to pay parking fees.
 Owino denied the allegations despite a video showing the parking attendant being assaulted.
 In November 2018 Owino was involved in a bare knuckle physical fight over differing political positions with fellow legislator, Starehe Constituency MP Jaguar within parliament buildings.